Michs224/Outreach-Mail-Generator_GenAI_LLM/README.md

 # 📩 Outreach Mail Generator

-Outreach Mail Generator is a tool that helps companies to generate outreach emails using Groq, LangChain, and Streamlit/Gradio.
-It enables users to input the URL of a company's careers page, extract job postings from it, and create personalized emails.
-These emails incorporate relevant portfolio links retrieved from a vector database, customized to align with specific job descriptions.
+Outreach Mail Generator is a tool designed to help companies generate outreach emails using Groq, LangChain, Llama3.1, and Streamlit/Gradio.
+Users can input the URL of a company's careers page, extract job postings, and generate personalized emails.
+These emails include relevant portfolio links retrieved from a vector database, tailored to match specific job descriptions.

 ### Scenario: